gkz/LiveScript-style-guide/README.md

 ### Numbers

-When you can insert a number comment to specify the units, if it helps readability.
+When you can, insert a number comment to specify the units, if it helps readability.

     period = 7days * 52weeks

 ### Strings

-Use a preceding backslash `\word` for strings which are a single word and are not expected to change in the future.
+Use a preceding backslash `\word` for strings which are a single word and are not expected to change to multiple words in the future.
 Eg,

     element.on \click -> ...